Phenelzine Prescribing Information

 L-tryptophan containing preparations

 Also, certain prescription drugs should be avoided.
-Therefore, patients under the care of another physician or dentist should inform him/her that they are taking Phenelzine sulfate.
+Therefore, patients under the care of another physician or dentist should inform him/her that they are taking Phenelzine Sulfate Tablets.

 Patients should be instructed to report promptly the occurrence of headache or other unusual symptoms.